The problem

 )

 upsert_resp = await asyncio.to_thread(upsert_query.execute)Each worker now submits its blocking call to a thread, releases the event loop, and gets resumed when the thread returns.
-Ten workers, ten overlapping DB round trips, real concurrency.
+Ten workers, ten overlapping DB round trips, real concurrency this time.

 Scan time: 22s → 8s.